 When you open a trade, you will either buy (go long) or sell (go short) the specific instrument based on whether you feel the underlying market price will increase or decrease.
 This is accomplished by using derivative instruments such as spread bets and CFDs.

-The spread is one of the most important fees associated with spread betting.
+The spread is one of the most important fees associated with spread trading.
 In general, the narrower the spread, the cheaper it is to deal for the trader.
 We constantly provide competitive fixed and variable spreads.

 A bid-ask, or bid-offer spread is another way to present the sell-buy prices we've already discussed.
 If you think a market is going to decline, you would look at the sell price listed under 'bid'.